smaurice101/readthedocs/docs/source/tmlbuilds.rst

    * - Producerid
      - The producerid: StreamProducer
    * - ConsumingFrom
-     - The physical training dataset file in the container: /Viper-tml/viperlogs/iotlogistic/trainingdata_topicid59_.json
+     - The physical training dataset file

+       in the container:

+       /Viper-tml/viperlogs/iotlogistic/trainingdata_topicid59_.json
    * - ProduceTo
-     - Topic where the estimated parameters are saved:: iot-trained-params-input
+     - Topic where the estimated parameters are

+       saved:iot-trained-params-input
    * - Companyname
-     - Your company name: OTICS Advanced Analytics
+     - Your company name
    * - BrokerhostPort
-     - Kafka brokerhostport: 127.0.0.1:9092 - using On-Premise Kafka
+     - Kafka brokerhostport: 127.0.0.1:9092

+       using On-Premise Kafka
    * - Islogistic
-     - Indicates if the model is logistic: 1 - means it is
+     - Indicates if the model is

+       logistic: 1 - means it is
    * - HPDEHOST
-     - Address where HPDE is listening for a connection from Viper: 172.18.0.2:44269
+     - Address where HPDE is listening

+       for a connection from Viper:

+       172.18.0.2:44269
    * - HPDEMACHINENAME
-     - Machine name where the HPDE binary is running: 329e7b30d9b8
+     - Machine name where the HPDE binary

+       is running: 329e7b30d9b8
    * - Modelruns
-     - Number of models to iterate through before stopping: 100
+     - Number of models to iterate through

+       before stopping: 100
    * - ModelSearchTuner
-     - Hyper parameter tuner: 90 - closer to 100 means higher quality models
+     - Hyper parameter tuner: 90 - closer

+       to 100 means higher quality models
    * - TrainingData_Partition
      - Ignored
    * - Transformtype
-     - This is the log-lin, lin-log, log-log transformations if any
+     - This is the log-lin, lin-log,

+       log-log transformations if any
    * - Sendcoefto
-     - You can send the estimated coefficients to a topic
+     - You can send the estimated

+       coefficients to a topic
    * - Coeftoprocess
      - The coeffienct index to process
    * - Coefsubtopicnames